 After Australia’s equestrian team won the three-day event at the 2000 Sydney Games, crowd members were chanting: “Aussie, Aussie, Aussie, Hoy, Hoy, Hoy.”
-They were congratulating all four members of the team (Dutton, Ryan, and Stuart Tinney), but this variation on the normal cry was a salute to Hoy, who had just become the first Australian other than Dawn Fraser to win three gold medals in a row.
+They were congratulating all four members of the team (Dutton, Ryan, and Stuart Tinney), but this variation on the normal cry was a salute to Hoy, who had just become the second Australian to win three gold medals in the same event, Dawn Fraser being the other.
 Hoy also won silver in the individual event.

 The Australians rode superbly in every phase, and led all the way to win.
 Hoy’s wife Bettina, whom he met at the 1984 Games and married in 2001, has competed for Germany in equestrian events at four Olympics.
 In Athens she was awarded the gold medal in the individual three-day event, but was later stripped of it on appeal.
 Hoy himself, did not medal at these Games.
 The Hoys are a rare married couple competing in the same Olympic discipline for different teams in the same year.